Brazilian-Institute-of-Robotics/jaco_b/README.md

   - AddPoseToCartesianTrajectory
   - ClearTrajectories
   - SetTorqueControlMode

-# Kinova-ROS

-The `kinova-ros` stack provides a ROS interface for the Kinova Robotics JACO, JACO2 and MICO robotic manipulator arms, and it is built to support further kinova products as well.
-Besides wide support of Kinova products, there are many bug fixes, improvements and new features as well.
-The stack is developed above the Kinova C++ API functions, which communicate with the DSP inside robot base.

 ## Supported versions
 The recommended configuration is ROS Indigo with 64 bit Ubuntu 14.04.